DenizParlak/Zeus/README.md

 ## Monitoring
  - Ensure a log metric filter and alarm exist for unauthorized API calls
  - Ensure a log metric filter and alarm exist for Management Consolesign-in without MFA
- - Ensure a log metric filter and alarm exist for usage of "root" account.
+ - Ensure a log metric filter and alarm exist for usage of "root" account
+ - Ensure a log metric filter and alarm exist for IAM policy changes

 ### ChangeLog